 Life insurance needs is not only measured by your income; it should also include the intangible non-monetary benefits you provide such as childcare if you are a stay-at-home parent.
-You need life insurance policy if you are a parent.
+You need a life insurance policy if you are a parent.
 If the unthinkable happens to you, who will take care of your children?
 What if you have elderly parents or other dependents that also need to be taken care of?
-Your surviving spouse will need additional financial help to hire babysitters, send kids to daycares, or parents to nursing homes or assistance living.
+Your surviving spouse will need additional financial help to hire babysitters, send kids to daycares, or parents to nursing homes or assisted living.
 Salary.com estimates the stay-at-home parent’s contributions to be an equivalent salary of $112,962 per year.
 When determining your life insurance needs, keep in mind that life insurance is to provide protection for your entire financial plan; so take into account of the non-monetary benefits you provide to your families.

 Myth 8: You Have To Wait Through A Lengthy Underwriting Process

-While for most of the life insurance especially permanent insurance policies, you will still have to go through underwriting process that could take couple of weeks to several months to get your underwriting class and the insurance policy started, the insurance landscape is changing.
+While for most of the life insurance especially permanent insurance policies, you will still have to go through an underwriting process that could take a couple of weeks to several months to get your underwriting class and the insurance policy started, the insurance landscape is changing.
 If you are looking for a term life insurance policy without the hassle of going through medical underwriting and waiting to hear about the final price, instant issue term can provide you with an insurance policy within minutes.
 All you need to do is to answer several questions in the application about your health, and you can finalize the policy with an agent.
 Even for traditional term life policies, the insurance industry is focusing on accelerating the underwriting process and providing as much convenience to consumers as possible.
 Many companies have implemented or started to develop accelerated underwriting process that uses mathematical modeling to quickly predict your underwriting class based on your personal data and various health records.
 If you are young and are in good health condition, you can expect to have an insurance policy started within 2 weeks.

 Myth 9: Life Insurance Is A Waste Of Money If Nothing Happens To You

-Term insurance is not an investment product, and is designed to purely cover your mortality risk.
+Term insurance is not an investment product and is designed to purely cover your mortality risk.
 Life other insurance such as home, auto, or health insurance, term life insurance will not pay out if there is no claim within the level period.
-This makes it the most affordable way to mitigate mortality risks and ensure that your family is financially protected should the worst happens to you.
+This makes it the most affordable way to mitigate mortality risks and ensure that your family is financially protected should the worst happen to you.
 If you are concerned about not having your money back if nothing happens to you, for term insurance, you can purchase return-of-premium (ROP) term, meaning that your premiums paid are guaranteed back if no claim occurs.
 The ROP term policies are usually more expensive than a plain term, but your money is guaranteed back.

 Myth 10: Young And Healthy People Do Not Need Life Insurance

 Insurance is to financially protect your loved ones if death occurs to you.
 Life insurance is crucial for anyone with dependents and it has nothing to do with your age or health condition.
 When you are young and healthy, the most plausible cause of death is not aging or illness, it is death through an accident.
 Many of us may have acquaintances or friends who, sadly, have passed away due to accidents.
 If you have dependents, it is important to protect your family in case of an unexpected death.
 Additionally, having a life insurance policy when you are younger and healthier locks in the lower premiums since your mortality risk is lower when you are younger and healthier.
-And you can always convert your term life insurance to a permanent life insurance without additional underwriting throughout the level term period, if you are younger than a certain age such as 65 year-old.
+And you can always convert your term life insurance to permanent life insurance without additional underwriting throughout the level term period if you are younger than a certain age such as 65-year-old.

 Myth 11: PMI Is A Life Insurance

 Many people may have heard of PMI when they are shopping for new homes and looking into mortgages, and you may think it’s a life insurance policy.
 Private Mortgage Insurance (PMI) is required when a home-buyer makes a down payment of less than 20% of the house value.
-PMI is an insurance to prevent the lender against any loss if the home-buyer failed to pay off the mortgage.
+PMI is insurance to prevent the lender against any loss if the home-buyer failed to pay off the mortgage.
 PMI is not a life insurance policy.

-However, life insurance is an important way to ensure that your family is financially protected from not being able to pay of the mortgage balance if something happens to you.
+However, life insurance is an important way to ensure that your family is financially protected from not being able to pay off the mortgage balance if something happens to you.
 The coverage for the life insurance policy should be determined by the amount of mortgage, length of time, and the projected income.
 By having a life insurance policy to cover mortgage balance, your family would receive a lump sum to pay off the mortgage or more if death occurs to you.

 Myth 12: Poor Health Disqualifies You For Life Insurance

-If you are in a poor health condition or have chronic illness, you should not automatically assume that you will be turned down for a life insurance policy.
+If you are in a poor health condition or have a chronic illness, you should not automatically assume that you will be turned down for a life insurance policy.
 Your health is an important factor to determine your premium rate.
-However, even though you may have a poor health condition, you may still be qualified for an insurance, but you may need to pay a more expensive premium.
+However, even though you may have a poor health condition, you may still be qualified for insurance, but you may need to pay a more expensive premium.
 For example, guaranteed issue life insurance policy requires no medical underwriting.
 It provides coverage for anyone who applies to it, regardless of the health condition.
 This kind of policy is usually more expensive than other policies, and you could end up paying more premiums over time than the death benefit if you live longer than average.
 Timing of insurance application is also an important factor.
 You may be declined for a policy right after a chronic illness diagnosis, but you can always reapply after some effective treatments.
 Additionally, if you have an existing policy, you may be able to increase your coverage without additional underwriting.
 For example, you can convert part or all of your term life policy to a permanent policy; some policies may also offer options to increase coverage up to a certain amount without additional underwriting.